williamandrews2/Library/README.md

 ## To-Do:

 - Add a remove button to each book card
-- Add new book button to add a new book with a dialog box
 - Add button to change the read status
 - Make add button pulse when hovered over.
 - Mobile optimization